nikonovd/megalib/visualizer/README.md

    ```
    Otherwise build of this project will fail.
 1. Apply extensions and changes to the code.
 For advances extension techniques, visit the [wiki](https://github.com/nikonovd/megalib/wiki)
+1. Use maven to build this project.
+A distributable and executable jar will be provided within the target directory.